Before submitting your artwork, please review the 2D3D Competition guidelines below.

 Students cannot use copyrighted music in their work without the permission of the original artist.
-Review our Copyright Release Form, and follow the directions accordingly.
+If a work is to receive an award, CIA will require a Copyright Release Form.

 In addition to the registration form, you must get the consent of any recognizable people in your work and submit an Appearance Release Form.